 Special Mortgage Rate Considerations: Second Home

 Not everyone seeks a mortgage for a primary residence.
 Some people want a second property for personal use, while others want an investment that will generate rent.
-In these cases, second home mortgage rates and buy to let mortgage rates are typically higher than standard residential deals.
+In some cases, homeowners may also need to understand how to sell a house with a mortgage, as this can affect affordability checks and future borrowing options.
+In these cases, second home mortgage rates and buy-to-let mortgage rates are typically higher than standard residential deals.
 Lenders factor in additional risks and stricter affordability checks.
 In this section, we will look at the differences you might face and how to prepare if you decide to buy another home.